THE HEART OF ROCK AND ROLL

 “Johnny Baseball hits a home run, continues Williamstown Theatre Festival’s winning streak.

 The revised version is far more subtle, shaded and heartbreaking.
-Director Gordon Greenberg and choreographer Denis Jones work hand in hand to keep the action flowing and the audience cheering.”
+Director Gordon Greenberg keepS the action flowing and the audience cheering.”

 - Berkshire On Stage

-“impeccable direction BY Gordon Greenberg.”
+impeccable direction BY Gordon Greenberg.”

 - Spotlight